How do I use PhET simulations in my physics class?

 Why should I include hands-on use?

 PhET simulations are carefully designed and tested to be easy to use, and engaging for students.
-Students will learn the most from the simulations when they can be in control of their own learning, testing and exploring questions with the simulations individually or in small groups.[Adams et al. 2009, Chamberlain et al. 2014, Moore et al. 2013] Hands-on usage is especially valuable when you have learning goals in mind that target skills and procedures, such as designing experiments with control of variables, since students can practice these skills directly with the simulation.
+Students will learn the most from the simulations when they can be in control of their own learning, testing and exploring questions with the simulations individually or in small groups (Adams, Paulson, and Wieman 2008; Chamberlain et al. 2014; Moore, Herzog, and Perkins 2013).
+Hands-on usage is especially valuable when you have learning goals in mind that target skills and procedures, such as designing experiments with control of variables, since students can practice these skills directly with the simulation.

 But, in what ways can your students use PhET simulations?